Floral Design Schools and Colleges in the U.S.

 Certificate in Floral Design

 The most common training program for floral designers lasts one year and leads to a Certificate of Completion.
 These programs may have as few as four courses that focus on floral design theory.
 Students also learn about flower choices for special events, such as weddings and funerals.
 An expanded curriculum may have up to 10 classes with some that touch upon small business management.
+Students take courses such as:

 Associate's Degree in Floral Design